mikezone/EffectiveSwift/README.md

 "abcde".substring(0..<3) // "abc"
 ```
 ### Attention
-use this framework like other Swift Module, you must add this line at top of your files:
+Use this framework like other Swift Module, you must add this line at top of your files:

 ```swift
 import EffectiveSwift